-You don’t have to be physically present to interview experts if you have the right tools and equipment.
-In fact, I think interviewing influencers should be an integral part of your content marketing efforts.
+If you have the right tools and equipment, you don’t have to be physically present to interview experts.
+I think interviewing influencers should be an integral part of your content marketing efforts.

 Interviews can improve your personal brand’s standing quickly.
-In fact, you could get interviewed by power users once you start interviewing others.
-Some of the types of interview you might be interested in are:
+In fact, you could get interviewed by power users, once you start interviewing others.
+Some of the types of interviews that you might be interested in are:

 If your competition is a blogger who publishes content everyday, while you interview well-known experts once per week, you’ll still come out ahead.
 That’s how powerful interviews can be.

 Cindy King interviewed 9 experts recently and turned the interview answers into a helpful blog post published by Michael Stelzner, founder of SocialMediaExaminer.com.